-These were the baseline outcomes for the 2021-2022 school year.
-The instructional goal was for students in grades 3-5 increase by 5% and 4th grade to be at 70% proficiency.
+Here is the 2021-2022 actual outcome for ELA and math.
+The instructional goal was for students in grades 3-5 to increase by 5% and 4th grade to be at 70% proficiency.
 All grades were expected to grow 5% in math.
+The gap between SED and non SED students was expected to decrease to less than 15%.